RockRottenSalad/wizardry/README.md

 - Working on hashmap
 - Thinking about how to implement a consistent way of doing error handling

+### Last push
+- Progress on hashmap
+- Fixed bugs with linked list(no more complaints from valgrind)

 ## Ideas
 Just some general things I'm thinking about implementing